CEDipEngineering/DBApps-PowerBI-Genie/README.md

 3. **Regular Validation**: Periodically verify that both systems return consistent results for the same queries
 4. **Documentation**: Maintain clear documentation of data sources and configurations for both systems

+## Feedback Limitations

+**Note**: The thumbs up/down feedback buttons in the chat interface are **not currently propagated** to the Genie Room.
+The Genie Conversation API does not yet support feedback submission.

+### What this means:
+- **Local Feedback Only**: User feedback is captured in the UI but not sent to Genie for learning/improvement
+- **No Model Training**: Feedback does not contribute to Genie's response quality improvements
+- **Future Enhancement**: This limitation may be addressed in future API updates

+### Current Behavior:
+- Feedback buttons are functional in the UI for user experience
+- Feedback data is not transmitted to the Genie Room
+- No impact on Genie's response generation or learning

 ## Key Features

 - **Power BI Dashboard Embed**: Your Power BI dashboard is embedded as the main content area